drothblatt/Untitled/README.md

 ## Description
 This is a crowd-writing engine in which everyone can contribute to a story.
-In this place, everyone can create their own story or edit the existing work of someone else.
-However, there is a catch that one person can enter 140 characters (or 300 if they're creating a story) at a time.
-This way, the final story would be an interesting mix of different people's inputs.
+In this place, everyone can create their own stories or edit someone else's existing work.
+However, the catch is that one person can only enter 140 characters (or 300 if they're creating a story) at a time.
+This way, the final story will be an interesting mix of different people's inputs.

 The site also allows individual users to favorite or bookmark stories they like and get updates about them in their home page.